-Founded by the families of Chad Carr and Michael Mosier, and fueled by over 30 Family Partners, the ChadTough Defeat DIPG Foundation is committed to changing the future for families facing a DIPG/DMG diagnosis, which is why we created the My DIPG Navigator program.
+Founded by the families of Chad Carr and Michael Mosier, and fueled by over 35 Family Partners, the ChadTough Defeat DIPG Foundation is committed to changing the future for families facing a DIPG or DMG diagnosis, which is why we created the My DIPG Navigator program.

-To date, the foundation has funded over $16 million in research across 28 institutions around the globe, becoming one of the leading research funders in the world of DIPG.
+To date, the foundation has committed over $27 million to 65 researchers across 35 institutions, becoming one of the leading research funders in the world of DIPG.

 Our foundation was honored when the Ward family asked us to lead the development of a nurse navigation program.
 It was an easy decision for us.
 Our founders and our Family Partners have all lived the nightmare of trying to find the best possible treatment for their children.
 We knew we needed to do better for the families who came next.

 Take the first step towards personalized one-on-one support